arfurlaneto/arfurlaneto/README.md

 I have a degree in Computer Science and have been working with programming since 2010.

 I have some experience with C#, NET Framework and Vue.js, but now my focus is Node.js, React and React Native.
-Next steps are to include Go Language and some functional programming language in my tool set.
+Next steps are to include Rust and some functional programming language in my tool set.

 Also learning some game programming with Unity, for a hobby. 😁